jerokpradeep/pya3/README.md

 * `ProductType.CoverOrder` - Cover order
 * `ProductType.BracketOrder` - One cancels other order.
 Also known as bracket order

-## Example strategy using alice blue API
-This strategy generates a buy signal when 5-EMA > 20-EMA (golden cross) or a sell signal when 5-EMA < 20-EMA (death cross).

 ## Read this before creating an issue
 Before creating an issue in this library, please follow the following steps.

 1. Search the problem you are facing is already asked by someone else.
 There might be some issues already there, either solved/unsolved related to your problem.
-Go to [issues](https://github.com/jerokpradeep)
+Go to [issues](https://github.com/jerokpradeep/pya3/issues)
 2. If you feel your problem is not asked by anyone or no issues are related to your problem, then create a new issue.
 3. Describe your problem in detail while creating the issue.
 If you don't have time to detail/describe the problem you are facing, assume that I also won't be having time to respond to your problem.
 4. Post a sample code of the problem you are facing.
 If I copy paste the code directly from issue, I should be able to reproduce the problem you are facing.